1. Home

 A conveyancing solicitor is a fully qualified practising solicitor who can undertake the conveyancing process on your behalf.
 They'll generally have wider training in other areas of the law.

-This extra knowledge might be useful if you're dealing with other legal matters at the same time as buying a home, for example drawing up your will.
-In England and Wales all practising solicitors are registered with the Law Society and the profession is regulated by the Solicitors Regulation Authority (SRA).
+This extra knowledge might be useful if you're dealing with other legal matters at the same time as buying a home.
+A good example of such legal matters includes drawing up your will.
+In England and Wales, all practising solicitors are registered with the Law Society.
+Conveyancing solicitors are regulated by the Solicitors Regulation Authority (SRA).

-Note that solicitors in Scotland are overseen by the Law Society of Scotland, and that the conveyancing process differs from the rest of the UK.
+Note that solicitors in Scotland are overseen by the Law Society of Scotland.
+Their conveyancing process differs from the rest of the UK.

 Licensed conveyancers

-With the rise in home ownership in the 1980s, a change in the law meant that conveyancing could also be carried out by specialist lawyers known as “licensed conveyancers”.
+With the rise in home ownership in the 1980s, a law change meant that conveyancing could also be carried out by specialist lawyers.
+Conveyancers who are specialist lawyers are identified as “licensed conveyancers”.

 Licensed conveyancers do not have the same experience in other aspects of law like solicitors.
 They are qualified lawyers who deal exclusively with property law.